thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ## Setting a worksheet, table or view to use your custom calendar

-If you don't set your custom calendar as the default for your cluster, you'll need to do the following to use your calendar:
+If you don't set your custom calendar as the default for your cluster, you must do the following to use your calendar:

 1. Sign in to your ThoughtSpot cluster and click **DATA**.